algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 The images used for the development have to be in a dedicated folder, following this convention: `assets/images/MyImage.png`.

-The file `pubspec.yaml` needs to contain this lines to add the assets:
+The file `pubspec.yaml` needs to contain these lines to add the assets:

 ```yaml